syncfusion-content/xamarin-docs/Xamarin/Diagram/Node.md

 Node node = new Node() {EnableDrag = false;, Width = 50, Height = 50, OffsetX = 100, OffsetY = 100};
 {% endhighlight %}
 {% endtabs %}

+N> You can refer to our [Xamarin Diagram](https://www.syncfusion.com/xamarin-ui-controls/xamarin-diagram) feature tour page for its groundbreaking feature representations.You can also explore our [Xamarin Diagram example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/Diagram) to understand how to present and manipulate data.